pragmasoft-ua/serverless/README.md

 Besides python, you also need to have node.js installed, because cdk is a node.js based application

+consider using nvm https://github.com/nvm-sh/nvm for node.js installation and version management

 Once node is installed, install cdk locally using